nscript-site/NewBeeDB/README.md

 ## Key Improvements Over HNSWIndex.Net

-During my cross-platform application development with Avalonia, I noticed a lack of embedded databases supporting Native AOT in the C# community.
+During my cross-platform application development with Avalonia, I noticed a lack of embedded vector databases supporting Native AOT in the C# community.
 Therefore, I made extensive modifications to HNSWIndex.Net, resulting in the current version of NewBeeDB.
 The main improvements are as follows:

 - NativeAOT Compatibility: Adapted to support Native AOT compilation.
 - implified Type System: Streamlined the type system of HNSWIndex.Net by removing many generics.
 Currently, it only supports vector retrieval for float[], which covers most vector retrieval scenarios.